47°15'25.1"N 0°04'18.9"W Saumur, Loire Vally ; 46°09'23.6"N 1°09'15.1"W La Rochelle

 After breakfast it was a short hop over the bridge from La Rochelle to the island of Île de Ré.

-We dropped the car by our hotel, La Maison Douce, which is located right in the heart of St Martin de Re, amongst the prettiest streets you have ever seen and the decor is very french, which is important for this particular french experience!
+We dropped the car at our hotel, La Maison Douce, which is located right in the heart of St Martin de Re, amongst the prettiest streets you have ever seen and the decor is very french, which is important for this particular french experience!

 Collected some bikes from Cyclo-Surf and off we went…